 Here you will find the widest selection of the best places to stay in Bangkok, mostly in the $50-$250 range.

-- Ekkamai station is meters away from the Bangkok Bus Terminal (Eastern) where you can catch the bus to locations in the east of Thailand, as Koh Chang.
+- Ekkamai station is meters away from the Bangkok Bus Terminal (Eastern) where you can catch the bus to locations in the east of Thailand, such as Koh Chang.

 - Nana station was, and still partially is the red area.
 Nowadays, however, it is also the place to go for pubs and drinks, especially after office hours, when the temperature cools off.